<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 Today's IT teams have to face completely different challenges compared to 10 to 15 years ago.
 While back then, we struggled with big-bang OS rollouts every three to four years, we are faced now with a mix of on-premise and cloud-based applications in various lifecycle stages and very fast-paced upgrade timelines.
 Our entire estate management has become much more fluid, and therefore incredibly complex.

-While larger IT projects were overwhelming and almost always over-budget and over-time, there was an end in sight at some point.
+While larger IT projects were overwhelming and almost always over budget and over time, there was an end in sight at some point.
 You could come up for air once in a while, rethink your strategy, and start fresh.
-Also, your application discovery, packaging, and testing was done in one more or less efficient fell swoop before you could move on into your deployment phase.
+Also, your application discovery, packaging, and testing were done in one more or less efficient fell swoop before you could move on into your deployment phase.

 Once the project was complete, standard processes were engaged for UAT of new applications into the environment, but the existing applications did not really require any further thought unless the vendor forced an upgrade.
-However, with a greater velocity of change and faster upgrade cycles that come with new IT management models such as Windows 10 Branching, application testing and other migration-tasks must now be considered an ongoing effort.
+However, with a greater velocity of change and faster upgrade cycles that come with new IT management models such as Windows 10 Branching, application testing, and other migration tasks, it must now be considered an ongoing effort.

 What Does An Efficient UAT Process Look Like?